About the Placement Exam

 No. You must take the placement test not only for placement reasons, but also to enroll you formally through the registrar.
 Make sure you answer the question about heritage students correctly in the placement test, so that the heritage expert takes a look at your test and decides which level is more appropriate for you.

-10. I am from X (country where English is not an official language) and English is my second language.
+10. I am from a country where English is not an official language.
 Do I need to take 3 semesters of Spanish to fulfill my requirement?

 No. You only need two.